Chapter 1

 Set the ground

-Create the repository on GitHub, clone it in the terminal, open it in your tool, and prepare AGENTS.md, PLAN.md, and README.md.
+Create the repository on GitHub, clone it in the terminal, open it in your chosen tool, and install the GitHub CLI.

 Create the repository on GitHub

-The goal of this chapter is not to write code yet.
-It is to go from zero to a project that is ready to be planned and executed with an agent.
+The goal of this chapter is not to write code.
+It is to go from absolute zero and set up a project ready to be planned and executed with an agent.

-That is why this chapter starts manually on purpose.
-Before bringing AI into the loop, you create the repository on GitHub yourself.
-That helps you understand where the project begins, what the official URL is, and how your local folder connects to the remote.
+That is why the start is manual on purpose.
+Before involving AI, you create the repository on GitHub yourself.
+This helps you understand where the project originates, what its official URL is, and how your local folder will connect to the remote.

-Open GitHub in the browser and follow this flow:
+Open GitHub in your browser and follow these steps:

 1. Click New repository.

-2. Pick a short, clear name such as deezer-explorer.
+2. Choose a short, clear name such as my-hn-newspaper or [REPO_NAME].

-4. Choose Public if you want to publish later on GitHub Pages.
+4. Check Public if you want to publish later on GitHub Pages.

 5. Leave Add a README file, Add .gitignore, and Choose a license unchecked.
-We will create those files later, once the project is open and we have better context.
+You will create these files later with the project open and with more context.

 6. Click Create repository.